GregRos/preszr/README.md

 [![Coverage Status](https://coveralls.io/repos/github/GregRos/preszr/badge.svg?branch=master)](https://coveralls.io/github/GregRos/preszr?branch=master)
 [![npm](https://img.shields.io/npm/v/preszr)](https://www.npmjs.com/package/preszr)

 `preszr` is a schema-less *pre-serialization* JavaScript library that turns complicated objects with references and prototypes into simple ones that can be serialized.
-In other words, it's for encoding [object graphs](https://stackoverflow.com/a/2046774) as object trees.

-Here's is how you use it:
+Here's how you use it:

-1. Take <a href="docs/">any value</a> and *encode* it with `preszr`, giving you a [preszr message](docs/format.md).
+1. Encode <a href="docs/">any value</a> with `preszr`, giving you a [preszr message](docs/format.md).
-2. You can take that array and *serialize* it with [`JSON.stringify`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify), or anything else that can serialize JS objects, like [BSON](https://www.mongodb.com/basics/bson).
+2. You can take that array and *serialize* it with [`JSON.stringify`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) or anything else that can serialize JS objects, like [BSON](https://www.mongodb.com/basics/bson).
 3. You send it via the network or maybe save it to file.
 4. At the other end (in time or space), you first *deserialize* the data using `JSON.parse` or whatever you used.
 5. Then you *decode* it using `preszr`.